 Online Nomination Form: 2019 TreesUpstate Emerald Award

-The Emerald Award nominations are to be submitted online using the form below before October 14, 2019 11:59 EST. The Emerald Award Winner will be announced in the Upstate Business Journal.
+The Emerald Award nominations are to be submitted online before October 14, 2019 11:59 EST. The Emerald Award Winner will be announced in the Upstate Business Journal.
 TreesUpstate will personalize a unique marketing opportunity to highlight the Award Winner’s impact.

-The award may be presented to any business, municipality, agency, organization, employee, or individual based in Greenville, Spartanburg, Pickens, Anderson, or Oconee County.
+The award may be presented to any business, municipality, agency, organization or individual based in Greenville, Spartanburg, Pickens, Anderson, or Oconee County.

 The nominee must be in an industry related field.
-This includes and is not limited to: Developers, Builders, Civil Engineers, Architects, Landscape Architects, Municipal or Government Agencies/Employees, Landscapers, Individuals.
+This includes and is not limited to: Developers, Builders, Civil Engineers, Architects, Landscape Architects, Municipal or Government Employees, Individuals.

 - The online form below must be submitted before October 14, 2019 @ 11:59 EST to be considered for the 2019 Emerald Award.
 We strongly recommend preparing your answers in a saved word document.

-- You will receive an email within 2 business days confirming that we received your online nomination.
+- You will receive an email from us within 2 business days confirming that we received your online nomination.

 - A nomination will remain valid for 2 years.